phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 475329
+#Total Number of Tweets: 979665
-#Number of Clinton Tweets: 390405
+#Number of Trump Tweets: 475543
-#Number of Rubio Tweets: 145145
+#Number of Clinton Tweets: 390528
-#Number of Sanders Tweets: 136391
+#Number of Rubio Tweets: 145212
-#Number of Carson Tweets: 74868
+#Number of Sanders Tweets: 136455
-#Number of Bush Tweets: 48297
+#Number of Carson Tweets: 74896
-#Total Number of Tweets:
+#Number of Bush Tweets: 48320
 ---